Whitewater Rafting: Family Trips to Class V Rivers

 - Safety briefing: Your guide will explain paddling commands, safety procedures, and what to do if you fall out (it happens, even on easy runs).

-- Gear fitting: You will be fitted with a PFD (personal flotation device), helmet (on Class III+ rivers), and possibly a wetsuit or dry top depending on water temperature.
+- Gear fitting: You will be fitted with a PFD, helmet (on Class III+ rivers), and possibly a wetsuit depending on water temperature.

-- Paddle practice: You will practice forward paddle, back paddle, and high-side commands on flat water before entering rapids.
+- Paddle practice: Forward paddle, back paddle, and high-side commands on flat water before entering rapids.

 What to Wear